flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - Leverage existing conventions and formats
         - bootstrap and build better ones from the bootstrap
     - Key characteristics
-        - free software enabling a community to provision a basi
+        - free software enabling a community to provision a basic knowledge commons
+        - requires little of would be integrators and give back generously to participating communities.
+        - inclusive and makes use of existing conventions, formats, tools, and networks for as long as practical.
+    - Architecture
+        - Agora Bridge
+            - User repositories
+            - Social media
+            - ...
+        - Agora root repository
+        - Agora Server
+            -

 ## [[2023-09-06]]
 - Attending: [[Jerry Michalski]], [[Chris Aldrich]], [[Aram Zucker-Scharff]], [[David Pickrell]], [[Flancian]], [[Michael Grossman]]